 Often dotted with large herds of bison, the gorgeous Hayden Valley is a prime spot for wildlife viewing.
 In the spring and early summer, grizzly bears often roam here looking for newborn bison and elk.
 Coyotes are also easy to spot on the rolling green meadows.
 Birders will have plenty to see.
 Bald eagles, northern harriers, sandhill cranes, shorebirds, ducks, geese, and pelicans are some of the species that inhabit the area around the mud flats and river.

 A few miles below Fishing Bridge are the striking mud pots of the Mud Volcano Area and the simmering Sulphur Caldron, one of Yellowstone's most acidic springs.
-Visitors must take care to stay on the boardwalks.
+Take care to stay on the boardwalks.
 From the parking lot, a short wheelchair-friendly loop passes by the steam-belching Dragon's Mouth Spring and the Mud Volcano.
-Those who are more mobile can take the steep half-mile loop past Black Dragon's Cauldron
+If you're more mobile, you can take the steep half-mile loop past Black Dragon's Cauldron.

 Where to Stay

 In Yellowstone National Park you can choose from nine lodges operated by the concessionaire of the park, ranging from rustic cabins to hotel rooms.
 You can also book accommodation outside the park in West Yellowstone, Gardiner, Cooke City in Montana, and near Yellowstone's East gate in Wyoming.
 Here are some highly-rated hotels in convenient locations just outside the park: